Masterpiece found in French woman’s kitchen sells for $26.6M

 “It’s a painting that was unique, splendid and monumental.
 Cimabue was the father of the Renaissance.
 But this sale goes beyond all our dreams,” Le Coent told The Associated Press.

+An auctioneer spotted the painting in June while inspecting a woman’s house in Compiegne in northern France and suggested she bring it to experts for an evaluation.
+It hung on a wall between the kitchen and dining room.

+The woman will now receive “the majority” of the sale money, the auction house said.

-The expected sale price was 4 million to 6 million euros ($4.4 million to $6.6 million).
+The expected sale price had been 4 million to 6 million euros ($4.4 million to $6.6 million).

 Titled “Christ Mocked,” the painting measures about 10 inches by 8 inches (24 by 20 centimeters).